 Similar to display sizes, video formats will allow both the publishers and advertisers to experiment and pick the suitable format.

-Instream video ads play along with your video content, thus making it completely adaptable to the environment.
-But it also means you have to maintain a video library on your own so that you can run ads.
+In-stream video ads play along with your video content, thus making it completely adaptable to the environment.
+But it also means you must maintain a video library on your own to run ads.

-The unbeatable advantage of Instream video ads is that they’re initiated by the user.
+The unbeatable advantage of in-stream video ads is that the user initiates them.
 It doesn’t autoplay while reading the content.

-Outstream video ads can be played with or without your own video player and content.
-The out-stream video format is suitable for publishers with a huge chunk of editorial content and little to no video content.
+Out-stream video ads can be played with or without your own video player and content.
+The out-stream video format suits publishers with a huge chunk of editorial content and little to no video content.

 3. In-banner

-In-banner video ads usually come along with standard banner ads (300×250 or 728×90).
+In-banner video ads usually accompany standard banner ads (300×250 or 728×90).
 They are auto-played without any sound and can be longer than the other formats as there is no time limitation.

-These ads aren’t user-initiated and could distort the page layout when implemented in the wrong way.
+These ads aren’t user-initiated and could distort the page layout when implemented incorrectly.
 On the upside, you can try them without the video player or video content.
 Publishers have been experimenting with different in-banner video formats.

-For instance, Bloomberg started trying out a new in-banner format (dubbed as Ad.apt format) recently.
+For instance, Bloomberg started trying out a new in-banner format (dubbed Ad.apt format) recently.

 Of all sizes, 970×250 is considered the best as they yield higher viewability rates.